What is the Weather Like in Tonga in December?

 Best Places to Visit in Tonga in December

-‘Eua – Just about the only flight that won’t be fully booked in Tonga during the Christmas holiday period, the scenic flight from Tongatapu to ‘Eua is a mere 10 minutes.
+‘Eua – With several ferry crossings per day (except Sunday), you have plenty of options to travel to Tongatapu’s neighbouring island without too much hassle during the busy holiday season.
 Once you arrive, you have a wealth of walking trails to explore across the national park and Tonga’s oldest island.
-Explore rainforest, see amazing cliff lookouts, take a dip at a waterfall and much more!
+Explore rainforest, see amazing cliff lookouts, take a dip in a spring and much more!
 See The Complete Guide to ‘Eua for more information.

 December Packing List for Tonga